Ball Haye Green

-Ball Haye Green is an area of Leek in Staffordshire, England.
+Ball Haye Green is a suburb of Leek in the Staffordshire Moorlands district of the county of Staffordshire, England.

+History

 The area was historically an estate in the township of Tittesworth.

+Development

 It was developed as a suburb of Leek from the 1820s, when the Leek Building Society erected 42 houses between 1824 and 1829.

-The suburb was extended in the 20th century by the building of housing estates.
+The suburb was expanded in the 20th century with the construction of housing estates.

+Transport

+The area is served by regular bus services between Leek and Macclesfield.